-Building Coq Projects¶
+Building Rocq Projects¶

-Coq configuration basics¶
+Rocq configuration basics¶

-Installing Coq and Coq packages with opam¶
+Installing the Rocq Prover and Rocq packages with opam¶

 The Coq platform installation process provides options to automatically install some of the most frequently used packages at the same time.
-While there's currently no guarantee that user-developed packages will compile on the current version of Coq, all packages that Coq platform installs should compile without difficulty--this is part of the Coq platform release process.
+While there's currently no guarantee that user-developed packages will compile on the current version of Rocq, all packages that Coq platform installs should compile without difficulty--this is part of the Coq platform release process.

 opam list "coq-*"